Regulatory Model Numbers

 Inserting the Switch into the Rack

-This section describes the steps to insert the switch into the rack.
+This procedure attaches the switch to the rack.

 Figure 3.
 Inserting the Switch into the Rack